HOW TO PREVENT ENVIRONMENTAL PERFECTIONISM: Too Much “Sustainability” Isn’t Sustainable

 Surprised By Relief

 Having my ideals shot down slowly like this, one by one over a period of 4 years, was painful.
 That said, I also received instant internal relief in a flash as I lay on my bed at the end of one day in January of 1989.
 Before I explain how it all happened, let me warn you about something.
 This is the point in my story where we might part ways in our perspectives on life and the realities (or lack of realities) beyond.
 Bear with me.
-And if you can’t do that, then at least treat me kindly, as you would any poor, deluded soul.
+And if you can’t do that, then at least treat me kindly, as I hope you would any poor, deluded soul.

 The instant and permanent alignment of my ideals with the realities of the natural world was an enormous relief.
 It happened at 9:20 pm in January, 1989, and I consider it to be one of half a dozen tangible interventions from God that I’ve experienced in my life so far.
 In a moment, with no outside input from anyone, I immediately realized the absolute truth of three vital things: